-32 The initial analysis of these user studies is presented in Dobreva, M., D. Azzopardi (2014) citizen science in the humanities: A Promise for Creativity.
-In: G. Papadopoulos (ed.)
-Proceedings of the 9th International Conference on Knowledge, Information and Creativity Support Systems, Limassol, Cyprus,
+28 The initial analysis of these user studies is presented in Dobreva, M., D. Azzopardi (2014) citizen science in the humanities: A Promise for Creativity.
+In: G..
+Papadopoulos (ed.)
+Proceedings of the 9th International Conference on Knowledge, Information and Creativity Support Systems, Limassol, Cyprus, November 6-8, 2014, ISBN: 978-9963-700-84-4, pp. 446-451.
+To appear as well in Springer series.
+Dobreva, M. (2015) Collective Knowledge and Creativity: The Future of citizen science in the humanities.
+In: KICSS 2014 (Post-)Proceedings, Springer AISS, ISSN 2194-5357 (in print)

-Through an analysis carried out with experts from academies, research goals with a potential to be carried out in cooperation with citizens have been identified, and gathered in a draft for a Strategic Research Agenda.
-The Agenda covers digital humanities research and ICT applied to CH, the evolution of e-Infrastructures and digital libraries, and how they may better serve the involvement of citizens in the research.34 The engagement with creative enterprises and CH institutions in the development of common research has been investigated, with a particular attention to the role of artists in conjugating technology, science and society.35
+evolution of e-Infrastructures and digital libraries, and how they may better serve the involvement of citizens in the research.
+The engagement with creative enterprises and CH institutions in the development of common research has been invistigated, with a particular attention to the role of artists in conjugating technology, science and society.

 A pilot was organised in real-life conditions engaging students, teachers and elderly people in exploring place-names evolution in South East Ireland.
-Two case studies were conducted in the UK to explore how to motivate and to involve citizen groups active in the performing arts and individual citizens using a city-app, in CH research, under the lead of dedicated scientific coordinators.36
+Two case studies were conducted in the UK to explore how to motivate and to involve citizens groups active in the performing arts and individual citizens using a city-app, in CH research, under the lead of dedicated scientific coordinators.

-3.2.3 Understanding stakeholders requirements
+3.2.3.
+Understanding stakeholders requirements